← Back to home

 Payouts (roadmap)

 • Target.
-Automated Connect transfers (and optional application fees on checkout) with a published fee schedule, minimum payout, and dispute process.
+Automated Connect or equivalent transfers (and optional application fees on checkout) with a published fee schedule, minimum payout, and dispute process.

 • Before launch.
 Clear tax and disclaimer copy, appeals for disputes, and creator agreements where required.

-If you run the deployment, these environment variables and dashboard steps are required for Connect and webhooks (never expose secrets in the browser):
+When Stripe is active, these variables and dashboard steps are required for Connect and webhooks (never expose secrets in the browser):

 • STRIPE_SECRET_KEY — server API